10 Construction Site Security Solutions That Prevent Theft on Los Angeles Jobsites

 Install Cameras Based on Site Layout and Threat Patterns

 Strategic deployment means positioning cameras where threats are most likely to occur: entry points, material storage, equipment yards, and perimeter fencing.
 Use pole mounts for elevated views that capture wider areas.
+Deploy wide-angle lenses at gates and entry points.
+Overlap coverage to eliminate blind spots where one camera's view might be blocked by equipment or materials.

 Focus on high-value zones rather than attempting random coverage across the entire site.
 Six strategically positioned cameras covering critical areas outperform twelve cameras placed without threat analysis.

-Employ Analytics to Reduce Noise
+Use Analytics to Cut Through Noise

 3. Remote Construction Site Monitoring With Live Response